ahmeedmaahmoudd/Clinical-Trial/README.md

 # Clinical Trial
-We want to model a process that guides the definition of a clinical trial There are three types of actors:
+There are three types of actors:
 There is a hospital that is called the «initiator»: who has the research idea and set the trial protocol There are hospitals that are called the «collaborators»: who participate in the clinical trial by running the experiment defined by the initiator using their data
-There is one «ethical committee»: they are in charge of approving the trial protocol Groups of three members must consider one ethical committee for each of the hospitals («initiator» and «collaborators») Groups of two members must consider just one ethical committee internal to the «initiator» Individuals must consider a single ethical committee, external from any other actors
+There is one «ethical committee» internal to the «initiator»

 ![image](https://github.com/user-attachments/assets/9bccda4e-ff20-438c-a37e-0dab36ce0912)